Chief (DC Comics): The New 52

 In "The New 52", DC Comics' 2011 reboot of their universe, a young and healthy Niles Caulder is introduced in issue #4 of The Ravagers.
 Operating a deep underground science & engineering facility located beneath Los Angeles, he provides headquarters and combat training for the team in their campaign against the organization of N.O.W.H.E.R.E.
 Infiltrating the compound, Caulder is captured along with the rest of the Ravagers by Deathstroke on the behest of Harvest.

 During the events of Forever Evil, it is revealed that Niles Caulder has created a Doom Patrol since his last appearance and seems to be free from Harvest.
 This Doom Patrol was killed by Crime Syndicate of America members Johnny Quick and Atomica except for Celsius and Tempest who according to Lex Luthor faked their deaths to escape him, prompting Caulder to make plans to "start over".
 Following the defeat of the Crime Syndicate, Caulder and the newly created Doom Patrol is introduced in issue #30 of Justice League.
 Membership consists of team's classic, 1963, lineup with Robotman, Elasti-Girl, Negative Man and - M.I.A.
 Justice League member - Element Woman.

 Young Animal

-The Doom Patrol is contacted by Niles Caulder in issue #7 and embark on a mission with him leading.
+The Doom Patrol in the Young Animal imprint is contacted by Niles Caulder in issue #7 and embark on a mission with him leading.
 The mission goes haywire and it is revealed that Niles Caulder is gambling again, leading the team to evict him as a leader and as a member of the team.
 This marks the team embracing being a new iteration of the Doom Patrol.

-Skills and abilities
+Skills and equipment

-As the Chief, Caulder has proficiency in chemistry, electrical engineering, leadership, and robotics.
+Niles Caulder has proficiency in chemistry, electrical engineering, leadership, and robotics.

 Other versions

 Teen Titans: Earth One

-In Teen Titans: Earth One continuity, Caulder is a senior member of S.T.A.R.
-Labs, which in this version are the main antagonistic force behind the creation of the Titans as well as the "Blackfire project".
+An alternate universe variant of the Chief appears in Teen Titans: Earth One as a senior member of S.T.A.R.
+Labs.

 Elseworlds

-The Chief has appeared in several Elseworlds publications, mostly in cameos, such as Justice League: The Nail, Justice, and The New Frontier.
+Alternate universe variants of the Chief makes minor appearances in the Elseworlds titles JLA: The Nail, Justice, and DC: The New Frontier.